threedworld-mit/tdw/Documentation/lessons/objects_and_scenes/materials_textures_colors.md

 ![](images/set_visual_material/2.jpg)

-## Visual materials and photorealism
+## Visual materials and realism

-Visual materials in TDW are photorealistic in the sense that many of them are derived directly from real world imagery data.
+Visual materials in TDW are realistic in the sense that many of them are derived directly from real world imagery data.
 However, it's usually difficult to set the visual material of an object and still have it look plausible.
-Visual materials are best used to increase image variability, to differentiate between objects, or other situations in which photorealism isn't the primary goal.
+Visual materials are best used to increase image variability, to differentiate between objects, or other situations in which realism isn't the primary goal.

 ***